laluka-osk/skillarch/readme.md

  - Check it's actually true: `polybar  --list-monitors` # Should have one primary label
  - Fix it by openin `arandr` + right click to set `primary` on your main screen.
  - Reload i3 with `mod+Shift+r`, then make it permanent, aka goto doc `Multiple Monitor`
+- No [CachyOs on ARM](https://discuss.cachyos.org/t/arm-future-for-cachyos/727), therefore no SkillArch on ARM.

 ### VM & VirtualBox Stuff